Shone-Kahuria/TaskNest/readMe.md

 ## Technology Stack

-_(Note: Please replace the placeholders below with the actual technologies your team selects.)_

 | Component      | Technology / Language | Purpose                                       |
 | :------------- | :-------------------- | :-------------------------------------------- |
 | **Frontend**   | css                   | User Interface and Interaction                |